 Mark’s government experience includes serving as Assistant Secretary of the U.S. Department of the Treasury (Tax Policy) in the George W. Bush Administration.
 Mark was also appointed by President Clinton to serve on the Social Security Administration Advisory Board.
 He served as a member of President Trump’s former Strategic and Policy Forum and as a member of President Obama’s Infrastructure Task Force.
 He also worked in the U.S. Senate.

 Mark played an active role in the World Economic Forum (WEF), as a member of its International Business Council and as a Global Agenda Steward for Economic Progress.
 He co-chaired the Russia Foreign Investment Advisory Council (FIAC) with Prime Minister Dmitry Medvedev and served as Chairman of the International Business Leaders Advisory Council (IBLAC) to the Mayor of Shanghai.

-Mark also sits on the Board of Trustees for the United States Council for International Business (USCIB), the Greater Washington Partnership and The Concord Coalition.
+Mark sits on the Board of Trustees for the United States Council for International Business (USCIB), the Greater Washington Partnership and The Concord Coalition.
 He is member of the Board of Trustees for Emory University and Case Western Reserve University.
-Mark is a member of the Advisory Board of the Liveris Academy for Innovation and Leadership at The University of Queensland.
+Mark is also a member of the Advisory Board of the Liveris Academy for Innovation and Leadership at The University of Queensland.